This article may contain compensated links. Please read disclaimer for more info.

 - Place de l’Horloge, the heart of the city with the City Hall and the Opera-Theater built in the 19th century

-- Place du Palais, with the beautiful Hotel des Monnaies and its beautiful Baroque façade also listed UNESCO World Heritage
+- In Place du Palais, the beautiful Hotel des Monnaies with its beautiful Baroque façade also listed UNESCO World Heritage

 - Quartier de la Balance, which still has some houses of the 15th century.
 It is a lively neighborhood with shops of regional products and souvenirs

 - Rue Petite Fusterie, with beautiful private mansions built in the 17th and 18th centuries

 - Rue des Teinturiers, with its 19th-century water mills for the tanneries, bookshops, and little restaurants

 - Les Halles, hosting a covered provençal market

 PETRARCA & LAURA IN AVIGNON.
 If you are a fan of the Florentine poet Petrarca (Petrarch), you may know that it was in Avignon where he met and fell in love with the beautiful Laura.
 This love was impossible (she was married), but Petrarca never forgot her, and he dedicated the famous collection of poems Il Canzoniere to her.
 The places to visit in Avignon that still remind us of Petrarca and Laura are: